St. Mary and St. Walstan's Church, Bawburgh

 Bawburgh is a significant location in the legend of St Walstan, the 10th-11th century patron saint of farm labourers.

-Pilgrims have been visiting the church and St Walstan's well for nearly 1000 years.
+Pilgrims have been visiting the church and St Walstan's well for over 1000 years.
 St. Walstan's day is celebrated in May each year with a festival service and the blessing of the well.

 Further photos of our church: